JoaoVCMiranda/quisp-wiki/User-Guide-Linux.md

 /home/.local/lib λ tar -xzf /home/downloads/omnetpp-5.6.2-src-linux.tgz
 ```

-At this point there is no `omnetpp` binary because you still need to build from
-the source release.
+At this point, there is no `omnetpp` binary because you still need to build from the source release.

 ```
 home/